rporrini/abstat-akp-inference/README.md

 ### Run it

 ABSTAT*Inf* can be easily run within a [Docker](https://www.docker.com/) container.
-In order to do so, clone the repo, then install [install](https://docs.docker.com/engine/installation/) Docker in your machine, open a terminal, and type ```./inference-console```
+In order to do so, clone the repo, then install [install](https://docs.docker.com/engine/installation/) Docker in your machine, open a terminal, and type ```./inference-console```.

 If your are on Windows or OSX, you can use [Docker Machine](https://docs.docker.com/machine/install-machine/) to run a complete docker environment and refer to the previous command, as well as the other commands in this README.

 The above command will start a SWI-Prolog interpreter and load the [default linked data set](summaries/dbpedia-2014) (used for experiments) along with the corresponding summary from ABSTAT.
-You can compute the occurrence statistics of an inferred pattern via the predicate ```summary:occurrence(C, P, D, Occ)```
+You can compute the occurrence statistics of an inferred pattern via the predicate ```summary:occurrence(C, P, D, Occ)```.

 ![Inference Console](docs/inference-console.png?raw=true)